 Here are a few things to get you started so you can lead your teams successfully.

 1. Establish clear goals

 There is nothing worse than not having a clear direction.
-The first thing that you want to do when leading remote teams is to establish clear goals right way.
-When you establish your team and project goals from the beginning, you and your team is in a better position to work.
+The first thing that you want to do when leading remote teams is to establish clear goals right away.
+When you establish your team and project goals from the beginning, you and your team are in a better position to work.
 Knowing what needs to be accomplished helps to increase the productivity and intent of your team.
-Everyone has a clear idea of what needs to be done so it helps direct your team members towards team tasks and goals.
+Everyone has a clear idea of what needs to be done so it helps direct your team members toward team tasks and goals.

 Additionally, your team is able to work independently with a clear direction.
 We all have those moments when we’re lost and don’t know what exactly to do, which happens a lot when you’re collaborating and communicating remotely.
 Establishing goals and talking about them lead your team to productively work independently and when your team meets up, everyone is on the same page which reduces. confusion and time wasted on figuring things out which can be avoided.

 2. Assign specific tasks for each team member to take on